brookssw/tab-closer/README.md

 4. Add URL patterns to match (e.g., "facebook.com", "twitter.com")
 5. Enable/disable patterns using the checkboxes
 6. Click "Save Settings" to apply your changes

+### Adding the Current Tab's URL

+1. Navigate to a page you want to automatically close in the future
+2. Click on the Tab Closer icon in your Chrome toolbar
+3. Click the "Add Current URL" button
+4. Edit the URL pattern if needed (it will be pre-filled with the current tab's domain and path)
+5. Click "Add" to save the pattern

 ### How It Works